 This course is an introduction to topological spaces.
 It deals with constructions like subspaces, product spaces, and quotient spaces, and properties like compactness and connectedness.
 The course concludes with an introduction to fundamental groups and covering spaces.

-know what it means for a metric space to be complete, and you can characterise compact metric spaces;
+know what it means for a metric space to be complete, and you can characterize compact metric spaces

-are familiar with the Urysohn lemma and the Tietze extension theorem, and you can characterise metrizable spaces;
+are familiar with the Urysohn lemma and the Tietze extension theorem, and you can characterize metrizable spaces

 master LaTeX as an electronic tool for writing mathematics.